 People with intellectual and developmental disabilities (IDD) want to live, learn, work, pay taxes, and be productive and fully included in their communities.
 Federal public policy is critical to achieving this vision.

-The Arc partners with AAIDD, ANCOR, ASA, NACDD, and UCP to create this public policy agenda.
+The Arc partners with AAIDD, ANCOR, ASA, ASAN, Easterseals, NACDD, TASH, and UCP to create this public policy agenda.
 We work together to shape, expand, and protect a strong federal role that provides vital benefits, services, and supports and assures civil rights for our constituency.

 Community-Based Long Term Supports & Services

-These must be widely accessible, consumer controlled, and provided in the community without the requirement that people impoverish themselves in order to obtain assistance with activities of daily living, such as getting dressed, taking medication, and preparing meals.
+These must be widely accessible, consumer controlled, and provided in the community without the requirement that people with IDD impoverish themselves in order to obtain assistance with activities of daily living, such as getting dressed, taking medication, and preparing meals.

 Direct Support Professionals

-These professionals must be well trained and fairly compensated to provide the necessary supports and services for people with I/DD where they work and live.
+These professionals must be well trained and fairly and adequately compensated to provide the necessary supports and services for people with IDD where they work and live.

 Employment, Training, and Wages

-Employment programs must be expanded to provide more job development, placement, coaching, skills training, and other services necessary to help find and maintain competitive, integrated employment for people with I/DD.
+Employment programs must be expanded to provide more job development, placement, and coaching, skills training, and other services necessary to help find and maintain competitive, integrated employment for people with IDD.

 Counseling, support groups, respite, training, cash assistance, and information and referral must be made widely available to family caregivers, especially those who are aging, and who provide supports in the community.
-This will help avoid costly and unwanted institutional placements of individuals with I/DD.
+This will help avoid costly and unwanted institutional placements of individuals with IDD.

 Social Security & SSI

 This system provides the primary income sources for many people with significant disabilities to meet their basic needs for food, shelter, and clothing.
 Benefits and eligibility must be maintained and the long-term financial future of these programs must be considered outside of deficit reduction efforts.